Binary NumbersTable of ContentsDigital Logic

 fnmadd.s or fnmadd.d rd, rs1, rs2, rs3rd = -(rs1 * rs2) – rs3

 Floating point instructions are executed using the floating-point unit (FPU).
 So, integer registers must be translated into a floating point register by using the conversion instructions, such as fcvt.
 The fcvt instruction takes the data sizes separated by dots, such as: fcvt.s.w.
 This is in the format fcvt.dest.src.
 The source data type for fcvt.s.w is a word (int) and the destination is a single precision floating point (float).
-So, if I wanted to take a single-precision floating point number and convert it to an integer, I would use fcvt.w.s.
+So, if I wanted to take a single-precision floating point number and convert it to an integer, I would use fcvt.w.s with the rtz (round towards zero) rounding mode (see below).

 The fcvt instructions will convert to or from the IEEE-754 format into an integer format.
 However, we can move directly without any conversion using the fmv (floating point move).
 So, fmv.x.w will move an IEEE-754 floating point number into an integer register.
 Unless you know what to look for, the integer register will be nonsensical since it is still in IEEE-754 format.